 - In contradiction of the trope's description, both those drugs are used by main characters in Babylon 5.
-As it turns out, there is very good reason that "Dust" is illegal—despite seemingly being Space Cocaine, it actually temporarily gives the user Psychic Powers, namely the power to Mind Rape someone (which G'Kar does to Londo after he gets his hands on some).
+As it turns out, there is very good reason that "Dust" is illegal—despite seemingly being Space Cocaine, it actually temporarily gives the user Psychic Powers, namely the power to Mind Rape someone (which G'Kar does to Londo after he gets his hands on some); it may technically be a drug, but the main characters treat it as a munition.
 As for stims, which aren't actually illegal, a major plot arc is Doctor Franklin's addiction and recovery.
 The trope is also averted in that coffee is still in use, albeit hard to get for logistics reasons, and several characters are alcoholics.
 One early plot also involves a dispute over a plant that the Narn use as religious incense but the Centauri use as a recreational drug.

-- Andromeda has obviously no problem with drinking.
-Though, nicotine seems to have become obsolete.
-The only drug left seems to be 'Flash' which is used as eye drops.
+- On Andromeda obviously there's no problem with drinking, although nicotine seems to have become obsolete.
+The only drug left seems to be 'Flash', which is used as eye drops.

 - In the 1970-1 series UFO the characters smoke in computer rooms, medical areas, and closed environments like SHADO's underground headquarters, submarines and the Moonbase.
 Some scenes look like they've been filmed through a minor fog.

-- Played with a bit in EVE Online.
-While plain old street narcotics and heavy-dose, skill-affecting "combat boosters" are nearly universally illegal, there exist versions of the latter that are universally legal; it's a bit like banning coffee, except for decaf.
+- Played with: while plain old street narcotics and heavy-dose, skill-affecting "combat boosters" are nearly universally illegal, there exist versions of the latter that are universally legal; it's a bit like banning coffee, except for decaf.

-- And of course everything is legal in 0.0 space, where there is no police but that which the players muster themselves.
+- Everything is legal in 0.0 space, where there is no police but that which the players muster themselves.
 And just like in the real world, drug manufacturing is quite profitable.